awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-multi-keyrings.md

 Then a [Multi-Keyring](../multi-keyring.md#inputs) MUST be initialize by using this generator keyring as the [generator keyring](../multi-keyring.md#generator-keyring) and this set of child keyrings as the [child keyrings](../multi-keyring.md#child-keyrings).
 This Multi-Keyring MUST be this function's output.

+## AWS KMS Discovery Multi-Keyring

+The caller MUST provide:

+- A set of Region strings
+- An optional discovery filter that is an AWS partition and a set of AWS accounts
+- An optional method that can take a region string and return an AWS KMS client e.g. a regional client supplier
+- An optional list of AWS KMS grant tokens

+If an empty set of Region is provided this function MUST fail.
+If any element of the set of regions is null or an empty string this function MUST fail.
+If a regional client supplier is not passed, then a default MUST be created that takes a region string and generates a default AWS SDK client for the given region.

+A set of AWS KMS clients MUST be created by calling regional client supplier for each region in the input set of regions.

+Then a set of [AWS KMS Discovery Keyring](aws-kms-discovery-keyring.md) MUST be created for each AWS KMS client by initializing each keyring with

+- The AWS KMS client
+- The input discovery filter
+- The input AWS KMS grant tokens

+Then a [Multi-Keyring](../multi-keyring.md#inputs) MUST be initialize by using this set of discovery keyrings as the [child keyrings](../multi-keyring.md#child-keyrings).
+This Multi-Keyring MUST be this functions output.